jslowik123/recipe_server/legal/en/privacy_policy_content_en.md

 - TikTok URLs you submit for processing
 - Recipe data extracted from videos
 - App interaction patterns and preferences
-- Device information (model, operating system, app version)
 - Log data (access times, feature usage, error reports)

 ### 2.3 Technical Information
-We collect technical data to provide and improve our service:
+The following technical data may be passively collected by authentication services (Apple Sign-In, Google Sign-In):
-- Device identifiers and hardware information
+- Device information (model, operating system, app version)
-- Network connection information
+- Device IDs for authentication purposes
-- App crash reports and diagnostic data
+- App crash reports and diagnostic data (only if you actively share them)

-- Performance metrics and analytics
+**Important:** We do not actively collect this data ourselves.
+It is processed by Apple and Google as part of their authentication services.
+For more details, please refer to Apple's and Google's privacy policies.

 ### 2.4 Communications
 When you contact us, we may retain: